 It is a good idea to create a separate bank account to manage your finances when you’re self-employed so you can keep your business and personal finances in different places.
 A number of providers offer bank accounts for those who are self-employed.
 Here we look at how they work, the pros and cons, and how to pick one.

-Get £150 cashback when you open a Tide business bank account using the code 150BOOST.
+Get £250 cashback when you open a Tide business bank account by 31 March.

 You can choose between three different pricing plans with the Tide business account.
 This includes a free option which could be suitable for freelancers, sole traders and contractors.
 You can then upgrade your account at any time as your business grows, but a monthly fee will then apply.
-All options enable you to sync your account with accounting software like Quickbooks, Sage, KashFlow and Xero, as well as automatically categorise transactions, send, pay and track invoices and upload receipts.
+All options enable you to sync your account with accounting software like QuickBooks, Sage, KashFlow and Xero, as well as automatically categorise transactions, send, pay and track invoices and upload receipts.
 ATM withdrawals cost £1 each, while other transaction fees will depend on the plan you have chosen.
 You can hold up to 5 business accounts and get 'read access' for team members, allowing them to view and download transactions.
 Opening an account can take as little as 10 minutes and no credit checks are carried out.
 Your Tide card should arrive within 2 to 4 working days.

 Pros